IonelPopJara/c-challenge/README.md

 Scoop is a command-line installer for Windows that allows you to install software from the command line.
 It is recommended use it to install the required tools.

-To install scoop, run the following command in PowerShell as an administrator:
+To install scoop, run the following command in PowerShell:

 ```powershell
 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser